Kin The Know

 Prioritise protein

 Eating foods high in protein can help keep you fuller for longer and help stabilise blood sugar after a meal.
-It can also reduce cravings and help to manage your hunger hormones and promote weight loss.
+It can also reduce cravings, help manage your hunger hormones and promote weight loss.

 Protein also helps you build muscle (if you are strength training), which helps burn more calories at rest.
 A study of women with PCOS found that those who ate high-protein lost an average of 4.4kg after 6 months, much more than those in the control group.